 Wait For Time Interval Without HTTP Traffic: This wait condition waits until a specified number of seconds have passed without there being any traffic between the browser and the server.
 For example, if the specified time is 1 second, it finishes waiting once there has not been any traffic between the browser and the server for 1 second.
-This wait condition is added during recording only in conjunction with an Asynchronous Request wait condition, in cases where an asynchronous request is detected that causes other non-asynchronous requests to occur.
+This wait condition is added during recording only in cases where an asynchronous request is detected that causes other non-asynchronous requests to occur.

 In addition to manually adding new wait conditions from this tab, you can also add them automatically from the Browser Contents Viewer tool.

 Adding a Wait Condition from the Browser Contents Viewer

 The Browser Contents Viewer allows you to specify a wait condition graphically, from a view of the rendered Web page.